chef/chef-client-docs/content/licensing/troubleshoot_licensing_issues.md

 Refer to the Chef Licensing documentation for more information on setting appropriate entitlements.

-## Unable to Connect to the Licensing Server
+## Unable to connect to the licensing server

 Chef Infra requires communication with the Chef licensing service or a user-deployed Chef Local License Service to validate the license key.
 If it cannot connect, check the following possible causes: